 When you think of a city trip, do you think more of discovery tours than relaxation?
 Then take a look at these cities in Baden-Württemberg.
 There you can combine both perfectly with each other.

-Recharge your batteries in the border triangle: cultural treasures and relaxation at the same time - that's also possible in Freiburg, the sunny Black Forest metropolis in the southwest.
+Recharge your batteries in the border triangle: unearthing cultural treasures and relaxing at the same time is also possible in Freiburg, the sun-drenched Black Forest metropolis in the southwest.
 The impressive cathedral, babbling brooks, student flair and southern laissez-faire await you in the historic old town with its alleyways and cozy outdoor seating areas.
 A Health Region has also been created in and around Freiburg: There, health experts combine the latest medical findings and a holistic view of people to create an effective wellness concept.
 So you can relax with a view of the Black Forest and use its natural treasures for recreation.
 By the way: Freiburg is also a Green City, where sustainability is a top priority.
 So your ecological conscience can also enjoy some time off.
 More information is available here.

 A car-free city center and numerous parks and gardens characterize the spa town of Baden-Baden at the foot of the Black Forest.
 But it is not only the many green spaces that ensure such a high recreational value and relaxation factor.
 In addition, there are no less than twelve thermal springs, which were already discovered by the Romans: In the modern Caracalla Therme with its large sauna landscape, outdoor pool and steam bath, body and soul find a different, slower rhythm.
 The historic Friedrichsbad is uniquely beautiful.
 There, Roman bathing culture, Irish bathing tradition and unforgettable architecture have combined for more than 140 years to create an unforgettable synthesis of the arts and recreation.
 More information is available here.

 By train comfortably and without traffic jams to Baden-Baden: Plan arrival.